ryanbald-colostate/ETL1-Pipeline/README.md

 The file to be read whould be updated in the second cell as the example below: inputToRead = "/home/j/git/ETL1-Pipeline/data/inputs/new/rxjava_full/rxjava_full_commit_output.csv"

+Research2.ipynb is on charge of splitting the file names commited by PRs into their own columns for further processing and populate the PR table.

-The noteboiok writes three outputs: fileNameOutput = "/home/j/git/ETL1-Pipeline/data/outputs/new/rxjava/dataframe_file_names.csv"
+The notebook writes three outputs: fileNameOutput = "/home/j/git/ETL1-Pipeline/data/outputs/new/rxjava/dataframe_file_names.csv"

 filesPR3_TXT_Output = r"/home/j/git/ETL1-Pipeline/data/outputs/new/rxjava/filesPR3BodyTitle2.txt"